iiasa/message-ix-models/doc/transport/input.rst

    Subtracting Waterways from PDT.
    RAIL includes both urban PT & RAIL.
    BUS includes both local buses and COACH.

+node = R12_MEA [1]_
+   These new estimates are mainly based on IMAGE regional estimates (average of ME & NA) guesstimates from vehicle count etc. Same as [R12_AFR].

+node = R12_PAO [1]_
+   Estimated from weighing Japan (0.80) & Aus/NZ (0.2) by population.
+   JP source is ATO, Statistics Japan, IEA.
+   AU source is BITRE 2021.
+   Motorcycle share is guess-timate based on no. of motorbikes, load factor, and comparing it to cars.
+   BUS estimate for Japan is based on ATO data, less certain as source is missing.
+   More details in [other] notes.

+node = R12_SAS [1]_
+   Estimated from India ATO & OECD sources.
+   Rest of SA is likely to have lower RAIL share.
+   2W share also includes 3W (Auto rickshaw).

+..
+[1] A. Javaid, `message_data#180 (comment) <https://github.com/iiasa/message_data/issues/180#issuecomment-1941860412>`_.

 :file:`pdt-cap-ref.csv` → ``pdt:n:capita+ref``
 ----------------------------------------------